Kendell789/Password_Vault/README.md

 ## Usage

-you can open the proj_comp folder in a text editor and hit run or  navigate to the proj_comp file on your machine and type into console the below
+you can open the password_manager in a text editor and hit run or navigate to the file on your machine and type into console the below

 'python password_manager.py'